pec0ra/buvic/README.md

 The options `--input-dir`, `--output-dir`, `--albedo`, `--aerosol` and `--only-csv` are optional parameters and can be used with any of the 4 options cited above.
 If not specified, default values will be used.

-### 1. Calculate for a date and brewer id
+### 1. Calculate dates and brewer id

-This command search for measurements matching a date and a brewer id from a preset of files.
+This command search for measurements between two dates for a brewer id from a preset of files.
-The date is given as the number of days since new year (January 1st is 1)
+The dates are given as the number of days since new year (January 1st is 1)

 **Examples:**

-Run the calculation for brewer `070` on June 26th and write the output in the `brewer117` directory:
+Run the calculation for brewer `070` on June 24th, 25th and 26th and write the output in the `brewer117` directory:
 ```
-python run_cmd.py --days-and-brewer-id 177 070 --output-dir brewer177/
+python run_cmd.py --days-and-brewer-id 175 177 070 --output-dir brewer177/
 ```

-Run the calculation for brewer `186` on June 25th with an albedo of 0.1 and angström's alpha of 1.3 and beta of 0.1 as aerosol (using shortcuts flags `-d`, `-a` and `-e` instead of their full versions).
+Run the calculation for brewer `186` on June 25th and 26th with an albedo of 0.1 and angström's alpha of 1.3 and beta of 0.1 as aerosol (using shortcuts flags `-d`, `-a` and `-e` instead of their full versions).
 The `-c` parameter (or `--only-csv`) tells that we don't want to generate plots but only csv files
 ```
-python run_cmd.py -d 175 186 -a 0.1 -e 1.3 0.1 -c
+python run_cmd.py -d 176 177 186 -a 0.1 -e 1.3 0.1 -c
 ```
 Note that if `--input-dir` is not specified, the measurement files will be taken from `data/`.